MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-160-Lifesaving-Equipment/subpart-160.047-Specification-Buoyant-Vest-Kapok-Fibrous-Glass-Adult-Child/section-160.047-5.md

 (c) *Additional tests.* An inspector from the recognized laboratory or the Coast Guard may conduct an examination, test, and inspection of a listed and labeled buoyant device that is obtained from the manufacturer or through commercial channels to determine its conformance to the applicable requirements.

-(d) *Test facilities.* The manufacturer shall admit the laboratory inspector and the Coast Guard inspector to any part of the premises at the place of manufacture of a listed and labeled device to -
+(d) *Test facilities.* The manufacturer shall admit the laboratory inspector and the Coast Guard inspector to any part of the premises at the place of manufacture of a listed and labeled device to—

 (1) Examine, inspect, or test a sample of a part or a material that is included in the construction of the device; and

 (2) Conduct any necessary examination, inspection, or test in a suitable place and with appropriate apparatus provided by the manufacturer.

-(e) *Buoyancy* - (1) *Buoyancy test method.* Remove the buoyant pad inserts from the vest and cut three slits each not less than 2 inches in length and not less than 2 inches apart on both sides of each pad.
+(e) *Buoyancy*—(1) *Buoyancy test method.* Remove the buoyant pad inserts from the vest and cut three slits each not less than 2 inches in length and not less than 2 inches apart on both sides of each pad.
 Securely attach the spring scale in a position directly over the test tank.
 Suspend the weighted wire basket from the scale in such a manner that the basket is weighed while it is completely under water.
 In order to measure the actual buoyancy provided by the pads, proceed as follows:

 (i) Weigh the empty wire basket under water.